lsst-sqre/phalanx/docs/applications/vault-secrets-operator/index.rst

 It should be nearly immediately re-created from the ``VaultSecret`` resource by Vault Secrets Operator.
 The Gafaelfawr secret is a good one to use for this purpose since it is only read during Gafaelfawr start-up.

-.. rubric:: Bootstrapping the service
+.. rubric:: Bootstrapping

-Vault Secrets Operator is the only component of the Science Platform whose secret has to be manually created, so that it can create the secrets for all other services.
+Vault Secrets Operator is the only component of the Science Platform whose secret has to be manually created, so that it can create the secrets for all other applications.
 This will be done automatically by the `install script <https://github.com/lsst-sqre/phalanx/blob/master/installer/install.sh>`__.

 Its secret will look like this: